 About this position:

-The role of SAFE Legal Intake Advocate is a FULL TIME, SALARY NON-EXEMPT position that works remotely at our District Attorney site with regular check-ins with the SAFE manager of legal advocacy.
+The role of SAFE Legal Intake Advocate is a FULL TIME, SALARY NON-EXEMPT position that works at our off-campus District Attorney site with regular check-ins with the SAFE manager of legal advocacy.
 We will pay you an annual salary of $33,000-36,000

 Serves as an on-site resource at the Travis County District Attorney’s Office providing client-focused advocacy, counseling and referrals for victims in felony domestic violence assault cases prosecuted by the Travis County District Attorney’s Office.